PITCH YOUR BOOK TO A LITERARY AGENT:

 Paul S. Levine is the founder of Paul S. Levine Literary.
 Open to virtually any genre or category, he will consider fiction, nonfiction, children’s, young adult manuscripts, and proposals for nonfiction books.
 Some of his recent fiction sales include mystery, crime, thriller, women’s fiction, and romance.
 Some of his recent nonfiction sales include diet, how-to, business/finance, true crime, parenting, and advice/relationships.
 He is not interested in science fiction, fantasy, or horror.
 Learn more about Paul here.

-Nephele Tempest, a literary agent, joined The Knight Agency in 2005 and continues to actively build her client list.
+Nephele Tempest, [SOLD OUT OF PITCH APPOINTMENTS] a literary agent, joined The Knight Agency in 2005 and continues to actively build her client list.
 She is currently seeking works in the following genres: literary/commercial fiction, women’s fiction, fantasy, science fiction, romantic suspense, paranormal romance, contemporary romance, historical fiction, young adult and middle grade fiction.
 Learn more about agent Nephele Tempest here.

 Valerie Noble is the senior agent at Donaghy Literary Group.
 Valerie loves science fiction and fantasy (think Kristin Cashore and Suzanne Collins) but reads everything under the sun.
 For her, it’s more about the writing and less about the genre.
 In saying that, Valerie is generally not interested in romance or paranormal.
 She is actively seeking young adult fiction and adult fiction in the following areas: science fiction, fantasy, historical fiction, and historical fantasy.
 Learn more about Valerie here.